oroinc/documentation/book/functional_tests.rst

 Prepare client examples
 -----------------------

-Simple initialization, works for commands and services testing when authentication is not required.
+Simple initialization works for testing commands and services when authentication is not required.

 .. code-block:: php